 Cloud Observability uses access tokens to authorize customers to send telemetry.
 If the access token is expired, disabled, or typed incorrectly, data will not be accepted by Cloud Observability.

-Confirm your access token is enabled in Project settings, the value in your configuration matches the value in the UI, and it hasn’t expired.
+Confirm your access token is enabled in Organization settings, the value in your configuration matches the value in the UI, and it hasn’t expired.

 Data displayed in the Cloud Observability UI are scoped to a specific start and end time.
 Double-check that the time window set on charts and queries in the UI is correct using the date and time picker.

 For very long windows, data may not be available due to retention policies.

 For metrics, you can visit the metric details page to see actively reporting metrics.

 Customers typically send data to Cloud Observability via multiple intermediate components like the OpenTelemetry Collector, Cloud Observability Microsatellites, or AWS CloudWatch Metric Streams.
 The health and configuration of these components is a frequent cause of missing or dropped telemetry.

 Understanding the end-to-end pipeline of how data flows into Cloud Observability is critical for troubleshooting.
 For each “hop” of telemetry data through a collector, Microsatellite, or other component in your data pipeline, it’s important to verify the following:

 OpenTelemetry Collectors and Microsatellites are also impacted by hardware limitations including memory, network bandwidth, and CPU.
 More information is available on health, monitoring, and troubleshooting specific components under Verify and test microsatellite setup and the Collector health page.
 Also check out the OpenTelemetry Collector Troubleshooting Guide on GitHub.